-on how to protect your business from common cyber threats, but sometimes it’s important to not only know what you need to do — you need to be able to recognize the potential pitfalls that you need to avoid.
+Sometimes it’s important to not only know what you need to do — you also need to be able to recognize the potential pitfalls that you need to avoid.

-To help you with that, we have identified four common mistakes that businesses are making when it comes to cybersecurity and outlined easy ways in which you can prevent getting caught in the same traps.
+To also help you with that, we have identified four common mistakes that businesses are make when it comes to cybersecurity and outlined easy ways in which you can prevent getting caught in the same traps.

 Four common IT mistakes and how to avoid them